adamzwickey/todos-docs/docs/todos-workshop/README.md

 * Next steps - refresh bus, encrypted values
 * Extra mile - Use Todo Shell to automate pushing Spring Cloud Service ready apps
     * `shell:>push-scs --tag myscsapp`

----

-## Shop 4

-### Introduce backing services MySQL and Redis for PCF

-* Refer back to the picture we're building...it would be nice to swap out todos-api which is just keeping an internal map of the data with something more apropos.
-For instance with a database like MySQL or NoSQL store like Redis.
-* Introduce
-    * Spring Data at large
-    * Spring Data Rest
-    * Spring Data JPA
-    * Spring Data Repositories, Crud and Paging
-    * Spring Data Redis non-reactive and reactive
-    * MySQL for PCF
-    * Redis for PCF
-* Inspect todos-mysql and todos-redis
-* Compile, configure and cf push both
-* Configure todos-edge with todos-mysql backend in git repo
-* Refresh todos-edge
-* Access your Todo(s) app and take note of data persistence in backing MySQL db
-* Repeat the process again, configuring your todos-edge to use todos-redis instead
-* Extra mile stuff - Using todos-shell deploy a ready made Todo(s) App with a MySQL backed API by running `shell:>push-scs-my-sql --tag myscs`
-* Discuss pros and cons of both types of stores
-* Start to introduce caching use-cases, patterns and position Pivotal Cloud Cache

-What have you done up to this point?  ...At this point in the shop each attendee should have coded, inspected, modified Spring Boot source code to at least 1 of 5 repositories, or perhaps just implemented some of these samples by hand as some have actually done.
-At any rate attendees have seen and/or originated code for an Edge, API and/or UI app with and without Spring Cloud.
-Been introduced to Java life on PCF (i.e. Java Buildpack and its features and perhaps with how to control), developers always want to know about JAVA_OPS, vm args and debugging java apps), how containers are built and the benefits of platform baked containers.
-Folks should also have been introduced to backing services on PCF and how such services are consumed from Spring Boot apps.
-This brings about an opportunity to discuss Spring Auto Reconfiguration in the Java Buildpack.
-Developers at this point will typically ask questions around "Connection Pooling and Management", where does the DataSource come from?

----

-## Shop 5

-### Spring Cloud Connected Lookaside Caching backend

-This Shop puts together a backend for our Todo(s) app that implements Lookaside caching at the app level and leverages previously deployed todos-mysql and todos-redis instances as the System of Record and Cache respectively.
-This Shop is focused on using cloud-native connectivity baked into Spring Cloud apps, for example the Lookaside Caching app (todos-app) integrates with the Sor and Cache using DiscoveryService and hence is able to leverage internal name resolution.
-IPs and URIs come and go, Spring Cloud can go a long way to insulate application code from physical network properties.

-*Note* that todos-app also fires events that Streams deployed in Shop 7 will use.

-1. Inspect code for todos-app, discuss how DiscoveryService and RestTemplate gets created and name resolution in Spring Cloud
-1. Configure VIPs for the Sor and Cache on Lookaside app
-1. Push Lookaside Caching Backend
-1. Configure Edge to use Lookaside Caching Backend
-1. Refresh Edge
-1. Access the UI

----

-## Shop 6

-### Spring Cloud Streams integration with RabbitMQ for PCF

-In this Shop we code, inspect and deploy 3 Spring Cloud Stream apps and integrate using RabbitMQ for PCF to handle messaging.

-1. Code, Inspect and Build todos-sink and todos-processor
-1. Create an on-demand rabbitmq service if one has not already been created, call it `todos-messaging` or `${yourname}-todos-messaging`.
-1. Configure todos-sink and todos-processor with the rabbitmq service
-1. Configure todos-sink and todos-processor with Spring Cloud services
-1. Push the 2 apps to PCF
-1. Note two things
-    1. Now events being sent from todos-app are being written to the Sor
-    1. Any Todo entered with a "hashtag" will be indexed (i.e. "Get some peanut butter #groceries")
-1. Where to go from here?
-Spring Cloud Tasks then Spring Cloud Data Flow